-- Commission discusses a short list of names and recommends a name to City Council for final approval. - Research and consultation with any affected group of the proposed name is strongly recommended.
+- Commission discusses a short list of names and recommends a name to City Council for final approval.
+The names on this list shall be previously researched and vetted, particularly names of people. - Research and consultation with any affected group of the proposed name is strongly recommended.